osm-merge/osm-merge/docs/highways.md

 task, and load them into the TODO plugin.
 Sometimes there are so few highways, I don't use the TODO plugin.
 I then cut the tags and values for a feature from the GeoJson file, then switch to the OSM layer, and paste the tags into the feature.
+This is often the way this data has been updated in OSM in the past.
+Fine for smaller datasets, tedious for large datasets.

 ## Validating